FXIhub/condor/docs/installation.rst

    python tests.py

-If all tests have been passed successfully you should read:
+If all tests were successful you will read:

   ``=> SUCCESS: All tests passed successfully``